CBSE Class 5 > Class 5 Notes > Science > Practice Questions: Growing Plant

 Q6: Describe the process of germination.

-Ans: The process by which a seed grows into a new plant is called germination.
+Ans: Germination is the process by which a seed grows into a new plant.
+The main stages are -

-1. When the seed receives all the necessary things, such as air, water, warmth, space, and nutrients, from the soil, the process of germination starts.
+1. When a seed receives the necessary things such as air, water, warmth, space and nutrients from the soil, germination begins.

 Q7: Define dispersal.
 Describe the different ways of seed dispersal.

-Ans: The process by which seeds are scattered away from the mother plant is called dispersal.
-The different ways by which the seeds can be dispersed are –
+Ans: Dispersal is the process by which seeds are scattered away from the mother plant.
+The different ways by which seeds can be dispersed are -

-1. By wind – The seeds that are light in weight have wing-like structure or hair-like structure can be easily carried away by the wind from one place to another.
-E.g. – cottonseed.
+1. By wind - Light seeds that have wing-like or hair-like structures are carried away by the wind.
+E.g. - cottonseed.

-4. By explosion – Fruits of some of the plants burst open when they are ripe and scatter the seed in all directions.
-E.g. – poppy, peas and beans.
+4. By explosion - Some fruits burst open when they are ripe and scatter their seeds forcefully in different directions.
+E.g. - poppy, peas and beans.

 Q8: Explain, with examples, the different parts of a plant from which new plants can grow.

-Ans: The different parts of the plants from which a new plant can grow are the following –
+Ans: The different parts of plants from which a new plant can grow are -

-1. From roots – Some plants store food in their roots, so the new plants can grow from the roots of these plants.
-E.g. – carrot, radish, beetroot, turnip, dahlia.
+1. From roots - Some plants store food in their roots and new plants can grow from pieces of these roots.
+E.g. - carrot, radish, beetroot, turnip, dahlia.

-2. From stem – Some plants like potatoes have buds called eyes on their surface.
-A bud can grow into a new plant.
-Some plants like rose, hibiscus and money plant can grow into a new plant using their stem cuttings.
+2. From stem - Some plants, such as potatoes, have buds called eyes on their stems or tubers; each bud can grow into a new plant.
+Many plants like rose, hibiscus and money plant can also grow from stem cuttings.

-3. From leaves – Some leaves like bryophyllum have buds on their margins when these leaves fall on moist soil the bud can grow into a new plant.
+3. From leaves - Some leaves, for example those of Bryophyllum, have buds on their edges; when such leaves fall on moist soil, the buds can grow into new plants.

 Q9: Write differences between rabi and Kharif crops with examples.